 P.S.
 If you are excited about this up-and-coming use case of blockchain, consider investing in the DAO Universe Coin Set by Mudrex.

-Coming back, in this blog, we tell you exactly is a DAO in crypto?
-And why should you care about it?
+Coming back, in this blog, we tell you exactly is a DAO in crypto.
+But why should you care about it?
 Is it the next big wave after NFTs and Blockchain Gaming?
-Let’s find
+Let’s find out!

 What is Decentralized Autonomous Organization (DAO)?